Instant analysis: Impressions from the Seahawks’ wild overtime win vs. the 49ers

 The star defensive end had his best game for the Seahawks, returning a fumble for a touchdown in the first half and forcing another fumble in the second half that helped set up another Seahawks touchdown.

-He added three tackles, one sack and four quarterback hits on Jimmy Garoppolo — helping the Seahawks overcome their three lost fumbles.
+He added five tackles, one sack and five quarterback hits on Jimmy Garoppolo — helping the Seahawks overcome their three lost fumbles.

 Seattle’s defense had just 15 sacks in their first nine games — ranking among the worst pass-rushing teams in the NFL — and they had five on Monday night to overcome a brutally bad first quarter (in which SF outgained the Seahawks 118-5 in total yards and built a 10-0 lead).